pretzelhammer/moostache/readme.md

 })?;
 ```

-Then, as explained above, you can render any template by name, passing it a type which impls `Serialize` or a `serde_json::Value`.
+Then, as explained above, you can render any template by name, passing it a type which impls `serde::Serialize` or a `serde_json::Value`.

 See more examples in the [examples](./examples/) directory.
 See the full API documentation on [docs.rs](https://docs.rs/moostache).